Women and Retirement: How to Take the Reins

 Unfortunately, though, women who fail to maintain and develop their skill set during this time find it challenging to return to the labor force.

-According to Cecile Hult, a certified financial planner for Argent Bridge Advisors:
+According to Cecile Hult, a Certified Financial Planner™ professional for Argent Bridge Advisors:

 “Don’t give up your career!
 Raising a family is one of the most rewarding and important things in a woman’s life.
 However, I strongly believe it is important to keep a foot in the workforce.
 I work with a lot of divorced or widowed women, and many of them struggle with the fact that, while they contributed so much toward their household’s stability, they are no longer able to find a job or revenue source in line with their initial career or education.